FunctionLab/fntm-api/client/python/README.md

 python setup.py install
 ```

-Alternatively, you can install **requests** to the site-packages directory in your user account.
+Alternatively, you can install **requests** to the site-packages directory of your user account.

 ```
 python setup.py install --user --prefix=